 - Roll down shutters open and close by rolling up and down.
-They are a great option for both storm and security protection.
+They are a great option as both storm and security shutters.

 - Corrugated storm panels are either aluminum, steel or plastic.
 You install them and uninstall them manually for each storm.
 You can choose to install them with a mounting system such as with rails and f track.
 You need to store them somewhere when not in use.